 Given all this, there has never been a better time for this province to take a step forward and become a world leader in amateur sport development.
 There has never been a better time to develop a plan to encourage as many people as possible to play organized sports, and retain participants in those sports by developing the passion and skills of the athletes playing them.
 This plan is intended to guide and articulate the province's goals as they relate to sport.

-Game ON – The Ontario Government’s Sport Plan is a sport-focussed, athlete-centred and results-oriented plan.
+Game ON – The Ontario Government’s Sport Plan is a sport-focused, athlete-centred and results-oriented plan.
 The plan builds on a strong existing foundation of sport organizations, programs and investments.
 It recognizes the many ways in which organized sport can be good for people and communities, from the obvious health benefits of physical activity to the economic benefits of hosting major events.

 The plan has identified three priorities for amateur